CarelessAntics/FlowMap_Editor_CS50_final/README.md

 ## What is this

-A software for painting 2D vectormaps to be used in video game shaders
+A software for painting 2D vectormaps to be used in video game shaders, using the LÖVE framework (https://love2d.org/)

 TODO: Make better